-- Freezing individual portions: If you want to make individual servings for grab and go breakfasts, bake the oatmeal in individual servings using a muffin tin.
+- Freezing individual portions: If you want to make individual servings for grab-and-go breakfasts, bake the oatmeal in individual servings using a muffin tin.
 Simply fill a muffin tin with the oatmeal mixture.
 Then bake for 15-18 minutes.
 Once they are cooled, freeze the individual portions.
 Reheat in the microwave or toaster oven.

 Should baked oatmeal be refrigerated?

-If you aren't going to finish the oatmeal the morning it is prepared, it is best to refrigerate so that it stays fresh.
+If you aren't going to finish the oatmeal the morning it is prepared, it is best to refrigerate it so that it stays fresh.
 It will stay good in the fridge for 3-5 days.

 Can I make baked oatmeal with instant oats?